High German business morale defies China woes, VW scandal

 Record-high employment, rising wages and nearly stable prices are boosting household spending in Germany while cheaper gasoline is freeing up some cash for other purchases.

-At the same time, the federal government and states are spending tens of billions of euros on housing a record number of refugees as well as on integrating them and finding them jobs.
+At the same time, the federal government and states are spending billions of euros on housing a record number of refugees as well as on integrating them and finding them jobs.

-Finance Minister Wolfgang Schaeuble told lawmakers that he was still aiming for a balanced budget next year despite the ballooning refugee costs.
+Higher state spending on refugees will help boost growth in the coming quarters also, DekaBank economist Scheuerle said, noting, however, that weak investment by German companies remained a problem for the economy.

-But he also reiterated that coping with the record numbers of refugees was the government's top priority now.
+Publication of the strong Ifo index followed the closely watched ZEW survey showed last week that morale among German analysts and investors improved more than expected in November despite the attacks in Paris.

 The government expects strong private consumption and higher state spending on refugees to drive economic growth of 1.7 percent this year and 1.8 percent next.